Kaelsky/dust-app/README.md

-Welcome to dust-app a frontend use-case showcasing TailwindCSS & MotionFramer animations in a small React app
+Welcome to dust-app a frontend study-case showcasing TailwindCSS & MotionFramer animations in a small React app

 To get started, make sure you have [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your machine.